kny5/fabacademy_antonio_anaya/docs/assignments/week06.md

 **Workflow:**

 1. Open Skanect and plug the USB converter to current and the a USB port in the computer.
-2. While on skanect follow the stes to stand at a optimal distance from the scanned objective.
+2. While on Skanect follow the steps to stand at a optimal distance from the scanned objective.
 If you're to close the color of the preview will change to blue, if you're too far it will change to red.
 3. Keep the distance until the color of the preview model stays at green color.
 4. Move around the object to scan until you cover all the sides and details.
-5. If Saknect loses track it will ask you to return to a specific position, so try to match the photo capture of the position and keep moving around the obeject to scan.
+5. If Skanect loses track it will ask you to return to a specific position, so try to match the photo capture of the position and keep moving around the object to scan.
 6. Once you have finished the scan, process the points, create a mesh and export the model as STL.

 My team mate [Theo Gautier](http://fab.academany.org/2021/labs/agrilab/students/theo-gautier/) was my model to scan, this is a photo of him before the process in the MediaLab of [Agrilab Fablab](https://agrilab.unilasalle.fr)